telerik/blazor-docs/components/colorpalette/overview.md

 ## Events

 The Blazor ColorPalette fires value change and blur events that you can handle and further customize its behavior.
-[Read more about the Blazor Dialog events]({%slug colorpalette-events%}).
+[Read more about the Blazor ColorPalette events]({%slug colorpalette-events%}).

 ## ColorPalette Parameters